aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

         -   *Value*: Enter the JWKS endpoint URL provided by your OIDC provider.
     -   `kafka.sasl_oauthbearer_sub_claim_name` (Optional)
-        -   *Description*: Name of the JWT\'s subject claim for broker verification.
+        -   *Description*: Name of the JWT's subject claim for broker verification.
 This is optional and typically set to \"sub\".
             Corresponds to the Apache Kafka parameter
             `sasl.oauthbearer.sub.claim.name`.
         -   *Value*: Enter \"sub\" or the specific claim name provided by your OIDC provider if different.
     -   `kafka.sasl_oauthbearer_expected_issuer` (Optional)
-        -   *Description*: Specifies the JWT\'s issuer for the broker to verify.
+        -   *Description*: Specifies the JWT's issuer for the broker to verify.
 Corresponds to the Apache Kafka parameter `sasl.oauthbearer.expected.issuer`.
 This setting is optional.